flatheadmill/zshctl/mandown.md

 `zshctl` in a framework for creating command-line programs in Zsh.

-**Argument parsing**: An alternative argument parser that handles advanced argument types like negations and key values that creates variables with the appropriate Zsh type, integer, scalar, array or associative array.
+**Argumentitive**: An alternative argument parser that handles advanced argument types like negations and key values that creates variables with the appropriate Zsh type, integer, scalar, array or associative array.

+**Helpful**: Create man-formatted help using a subset of Markdown.

 **Zsh completions**: Completions for Zsh driven by the command heirarchy and argument parser.
 Completions can be generated from the command heirarchy, the